vmware-tanzu/tanzu-dev-portal/content/guides/event-streaming/spring-cloud-stream-kafka-p1.md

 **Note:** _To avoid having multiple producers, we just let only one app to create messages in the topic in the **producer** method by checking the (app port == 8080)_

 ### What’s happening now?
 We only have one application running (producer and consumer on the same app).
 Similar to the previous example, we basically consume all messages based on the 200ms delay introduced in the consumer.
-Therefore, the total number of messages cannot be fully consumed in less than 2sec _(200ms  X 10 = 2000ms)_.
+Therefore, the total number of messages cannot be fully consumed in less than 2 seconds _(200ms  X 10 = 2000ms)_.

-However, this time it’s running in different JVMs.
+However, this time it’s running in different (JVM)s.
 Now, it  can be decoupled out and run in different machines or containers in the future.
 Our primary intention is to have **horizontal scalability** in the app.

 When you run the app in the second terminal, you basically tell Kafka to distribute the message to the newly introduced consumer app.
 You see the new application start consuming some produced messages, but not the same ones from the first app.